The last of Hong Kong's original wooden junk boats is still afloat

 Current owner Tang is a Hong Konger who was keen to get her back into local hands -- and into Victoria Harbor.
 His business, HS Travel International Company Limited, is a tourism company based in Hong Kong but with offices throughout Asia.

 The finished product is a beautiful, living piece of history that began plying the waters for tourists in 2015.
-Charlotte Yi, director of business development for Dukling's parent company, says that 80% of the boat is original.
+Charlotte Li, director of business development for Dukling's parent company, says that 80% of the boat is original.

 The original wooden wheel is still used to steer the boat, but it's so heavy that crew members can only operate it for two hours at a time before getting tired.